accordionpeas/grunt-require/README.md

 Type: `String`
 Default value: `'bootstrap'`

 Name of the script that acts as the entry point into your application, relative to the baseURL option.
+This file will be automatically required in both the built and un-built scripts.

+#### options.mainConfigFile
+Type: `String`
+Default value: `'config'`

+Name of the script that contains the main config for your application.

 #### options.out
 Type: `String`